ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/creating-mks-kubernetes-cluster/guide.pl-pl.md

 ![OVHcloud Managed Rancher Service Create MKS UI](images/rancher-create.png){.thumbnail}

 In Rancher you can create a Kubernetes cluster in different manner.
-To create a MKS cluster, use the **hosted Kubernetes provider** way and click on `OVHcloud MKS`{.action} provider.
+To create a MKS cluster, use the **hosted Kubernetes provider** way and click on `OVHcloud MKS`{.action} driver.

 First, enter a MKS cluster name, for example `my-mks-cluster`: